geohackweek/machine-learning/_episodes/02-landclass.md

 evalaute performance against multiple model types, gain knowledge of streaming pixels from the cloud."
 keypoints:
-- "cloud, aws, boto, raster, support vector machine, deep learning, aerial, satellite"
+- "run a support vector machine simple model on aerial and satellite imagery streaming frmo the cloud."
 ---

 # Perform Land Classification using Supervised Machine Learning